apache/openwhisk-cli/README.md

 The OpenWhisk CLI is available on the release page: [click here to download](https://github.com/apache/incubator-openwhisk-cli/releases).
-We currently have binaries available for Linux, Mac OS and windows under amd64 architecture.
+We currently have binaries available for Linux, Mac OS and windows under i386 and amd64 architectures.
+Linux versions are also available under Linux on Z, Power and 64-bit ARM architectures.
 You can download the binary, which fits your local environment.

 # How to build the binary locally

 The OpenWhisk CLI is written in the Go language.
 You have two options to build the binary locally:

-1. Compile in your logal Go environment,
+1. Compile in your local Go environment,
 2. Build using the packaged Gradle scripts (including the 'gogradle' plugin)

 ## Build the binary with Go